wein.plus

 Enzymes

-Large group of over a thousand proteins (protein substances) that play a central role in the metabolism of all living organisms.
-They control or accelerate the majority of biochemical reactions such as growth, metabolism, stimulus uptake and transmission with corresponding reaction, immune system and digestion up to the copying of DNA information.
-In all plants, photosynthesis, among other things, is controlled by them.
-The term formed as an artificial word means sourdough or yeast and was introduced by the German physiologist Wilhelm F. Kühne (1837-1900), previously the term "ferment" was used.
-In addition to the corresponding microorganisms, enzymes are also crucially involved in a fermentation, for example by converting a starting material such as wine into vinegar.
+A large group of over a thousand proteins that play a central role as biocatalysts in the metabolism of all living organisms.
+The term was introduced by the German physiologist Wilhelm F. Kühne (1837-1900) and means leaven or yeast; previously the term "ferment" was used.
+Enzymes control or accelerate the majority of biochemical reactions such as growth, metabolism, stimulus uptake and transmission with the corresponding reaction, immune system and digestion through to the copying of DNA information.
+In all plants, photosynthesis, among other things, is controlled in this way.

-Enzymes also play a significant role in winemaking, starting from fermentation to bottle ageing.
-Some are also produced artificially and used in winemaking and in combating harmful microorganisms.
-Enzymes involved in this context are, for example, chitinases, glucanases, invertase, lysozyme, oxidases (laccase, tyrosinase), pectinases, suberase, ureases and zymase.
-Oenological enzymes are also used to support the natural enzymes.
+In addition to the corresponding microorganisms, enzymes also play a decisive role in fermentation, for example by converting a raw material such as wine into vinegar.
+Enzymes also play an important role in winemaking, from fermentation to bottle ageing.
+These are chitinases, glucanases, invertase, lysozyme, oxidases (laccase, tyrosinase), pectinases, suberase, ureases and zymase.
+Oenological enzymes are also used as support.
 See a complete list of all wine ingredients under total extract.

 Voices of our members